alexasselin008/react-aria-i18n-feature-request/README.md

 # React-Aria i18n feature request

+## This repo:

+- This repo is a copy of the react-aria-starter kit.
+I removed the unused components.
+- I added a simple useLocalizedString hook that uses the useLocalizedStringFormatter hook from @react-aria/i18n.
+- I added a pending state to the button, using the useLocalizedString hook to get the localized string.
+- I added tsup to build the project.

 ## Problem

 Currently, React-aria does not export the type LocalizedStringFormatter from the package.
 This makes it difficult to use the useLocalizedStringFormatter hook in a TypeScript project.